foundersandcoders/coursebook/src/course/handbook/learning-circles.md

 ## Tools

-- [Question crib sheet](problem-solving-questions.md), that the questioner can use as a scaffold for their questioning;
+- [Question crib sheet](problem-solving-questions.md), that each respondent can use as a scaffold for their questioning;
 - [Glossary](glossary.md) of terms.